derikb/rpg-table-randomizer/README.md

 #### isError

-If it's an error result.
+If it's an error result, this will be an instance of the TableErrorResult class (which is otherwise identical to the parent class).

 ### RandomTableResultSet